adeysh/gnome-workspace-overlay/README.md

 -   Completely native look and feel
 -   Works on **Wayland** and **X11**

-### :sparkles: New in v1.1.0 :sparkles:
+### ✨ New in v1.1.1 ✨

--   Added **workspace renaming** through a preferences window
+-   **Unlimited workspace renaming** via preferences
+-   Add or remove workspace names dynamically
 -   Custom names persist using **GSettings**
--   Overlay now displays user-defined workspace names
--   Simple editable list UI for workspace titles _(Currently 10)_
+-   Overlay automatically falls back to `Workspace N` when no custom name is set
+-   Improved, GNOME-style preferences UI

 ---

 ## ⚙️ Preferences

 You can rename workspaces from the extension’s preferences window.
+Changes apply instantly — no restart required.

 ### Open Preferences